Node.js DNS Resolution: lookup, resolve & c-ares

 -> authoritative nameserver

--> answer recordsA recursive resolver accepts a DNS question from a client and does the follow-up work needed to produce an answer.
+-> answer recordsA recursive resolver accepts a DNS question from a client and performs the follow-up work needed to find an answer.
 Your laptop may use a router, ISP resolver, corporate resolver, cloud VPC resolver, or public resolver.
 A container may inherit resolver settings from the host or runtime.
 A Kubernetes pod may use cluster DNS first.
-The application usually sees a configured server IP and sends questions there.
+The application usually sees one configured resolver address and sends questions there.

-Root nameservers are the top-level DNS servers that know where to send questions for top-level domains.
-A top-level domain nameserver owns delegation information for a suffix such as com, org, or io.
-An authoritative nameserver owns the DNS data for a zone and can answer for names inside that zone.
+Root nameservers sit at the top of the DNS hierarchy.
+They know where to send questions for top-level domains.
+A top-level domain nameserver owns delegation data for a suffix such as com, org, or io.
+An authoritative nameserver owns the DNS records for a zone and can answer for names inside that zone.

 recursive resolver asks root for api.example.com